 - Once the time is up, turn the oven off, but DON’T get in a rush.
 Leave the glass in the oven until it’s completely cool.

 - Wait 3 days before you wash your art.
 It’s still safer not to wash the item in a dishwasher, it’s safer to wash it by hand.
-If you wash in the dishwasher, use the top rack.
+If you don’t want to hand wash make sure you use the top-rack dishwasher.

 Does Acrylic Paint Wash Off Glass?

 Acrylic paint should be cured and only washed in the top shelf of the dishwasher.
-I prefer to only wash mine by hand, or wipe it with a damp cloth.
+I prefer to only wash mine by hand with warm water or wipe it with a damp cloth.

 Ideas For What To Paint On Glass

 There are so many ideas for painting glass.
-Here are just a few ideas – wine bottles, clear glass vases, glass bowls, jars and canisters.
+For your glass painting project you can paint glass jars, mason jars, wine glasses. wine bottles, clear glass vases, glass bowls and canisters.
 Chas with Chas’ Crazy Creations has all kinds of ideas for how to paint glassware around the house.

 You can also use a stencil on any glass surface.
 Here are some seasonal options: